jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ## Measurement

-It is essential to understand the current state of affairs before any improvements can be made. i.e. Some levels of measurements are necessary for starting to improve sustainability.
+It is essential to understand the current state of affairs before any improvements can be made.
+Some levels of measurements of aspects that impact environmental sustainability, for example regarding detailed energy usage, are therefore necessary.
 This is particularly the case when looking at the systems as a whole in post-analysis.
 As discussed earlier, this level of measurements is useful input for further actions, such as deciding what parts of the network need to be targeted for further improvement.

-But measurements may also be useful for some dynamic situations where power-saving decisions, for instance, depend on knowing the relative power consumption of different activities, such as when a power-off decision involves understanding the relative savings during
+Measurements may also be useful for some dynamic situations where power-saving decisions, for instance, depend on knowing the relative power consumption of different activities, such as when a power-off decision involves understanding the relative savings during